RedHatNordicsSA/RedHatNordicsSA.github.io/_drafts/2019-05-07-clojure-on-ocp.markdown

 You have multiple options how to make builds faster but they all rely on the same method: re-using previous work in some form.
 One way is to enable incremental S2I builds.
-Incremental S2I build means that previous builded image with dependencies (in this case dependency jar files) is fetched and those dependencies stored on the previous run are copied to new build.
+Incremental S2I build means that previously built image with dependencies (in this case dependency jar files) is fetched and those dependencies stored on the previous run are copied to new build.